canonical/lxd/doc/reference/devices_disk.md

       lxc config device add <instance_name> <device_name> disk source=cloud-init:config

-  Adding such configuration disk might be needed if the VM image used includes `cloud-init` but not the `lxd-agent`.
-This is the case of official Ubuntu images prior to `20.04`.
-On such images, the following steps will enable the LXD agent and thus provide the ability to `lxc exec` into the VM:
+  Adding such a configuration disk might be needed if the VM image that is used includes `cloud-init` but not the `lxd-agent`.
+This is the case for official Ubuntu images prior to `20.04`.
+On such images, the following steps enable the LXD agent and thus provide the ability to use `lxc exec` to access the VM:

       lxc init ubuntu-daily:18.04 --vm u1
       lxc config device add u1 config disk source=cloud-init:config lxc config set u1 cloud-init.user-data - << EOF
       #cloud-config
+      #packages:
+      #  - linux-image-virtual-hwe-16.04  # 16.04 GA kernel as a problem with vsock
       runcmd:
         - mount -t 9p config /mnt
         - cd /mnt
         - ./install.sh
         - cd /
         - umount /mnt
         - systemctl start lxd-agent  # XXX: causes a reboot EOF lxc start --console u1

+  Note that for `16.04`, the HWE kernel is required to work around a problem with `vsock` (see the commented out section in the above `cloud-config`).

 (devices-disk-initial-config)=
 ## Initial volume configuration for instance root disk devices